department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/more.md

 # Title and Description display on the page and in HTML meta tags
 #
 title: More resources
-description: The Digital Delivery guide refers to the following resources.
+description: The <i>Digital Delivery Guide</i> refers to the following resources.
 They're collected here for easy reference.
 #
 # Don't edit items below - they control the page layout
 #